robbierafay/dev/replicate/README.md

 # Replicate Environments

-A Python utility for replicating environment management objects (workflow handlers, config contexts, resource templates, and environment templates) between different sources and targets.
+A Python utility for replicating environment management objects (workflow handlers, config contexts, resource templates, environment templates, compute profiles, and service profiles) between different sources and targets.
 The tool supports replication from/to API endpoints or local file systems, with automatic data cleaning and version management.

 ## Overview